Finite mixtures of matrix-variate Poisson-log normal distributions for three-way count data: Introduction

 \section{Introduction}

-Finite mixture models are popular for clustering applications and is widely used on data expressed in two-way structures \citep{wolfe1965, mclachlanandbasford1998, mclachlan2000, mcnicholas2016}.
-Often, multivariate data can be arranged into three-way structures.
-Three-way structures are characterized by three entities or modes: the units (rows), the variables (columns), and the occasions (layers).
-As such, a random matrix $\mathbf{T}_j$ is said to contain $k \in \{1,\ldots,p\}$ responses over $i \in \{1,\ldots,r\}$ occasions and $j = 1, \ldots, n$ such units are considered.
-This provides $n$ independent and identically distributed random matrices $\mathbf{T}_1, \mathbf{T}_2, \ldots, \mathbf{T}_n$, each of which can be arranged in a three-way array.
+Finite mixture models are popular for clustering applications and are widely used on two-way data \citep{mclachlan2000, mcnicholas2016}.
+Three-way data are becoming increasingly commonplace in several fields, including bioinformatics.
+Three-way data structures are characterized by three entities or modes: the units (rows), the variables (columns), and the occasions (layers).
+For two-way data, each observation is represented as a vector whereas, for three-way data, each observation can be regarded as a matrix.
+A random matrix $\mathbf{T}_n$ is said to contain $k \in \{1,\ldots,p\}$ responses over $i \in \{1,\ldots,r\}$ occasions and $n = 1, \ldots, N$ such units are considered.
+This provides $N$ independent and identically distributed random matrices $\mathbf{T}_1, \mathbf{T}_2, \ldots, \mathbf{T}_N$.